rei/cov-rank/README.md

 ### Point Values

 - Point values are based on total unit test statement coverage percentage.
-- 1% === 100 points, e.g., a commit that raises overall test statement coverage by 1% will yield the author with 100 points
+- 1% === 100 points, e.g., a commit that raises overall test statement coverage by 1% will reward the author with 100 points
 - Commits that break unit tests will not affect an author's score
 - All authors start at 0 points